telerik/winforms-docs/dataentry/getting-started.md

 ![dataentry-overview-getting-started 002](images/dataentry-overview-getting-started002.png)

->note  In case you want to be notified for changes made on the data item, the class Employee should implement [INotifyPropertyChanged ]( http://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged%28v=vs.110%29.aspx ) Interface and raise the  __PropertyChanged__  event every time a property value changes.
+>tip  In case you want to be notified for changes made on the data item, the class Employee should implement [INotifyPropertyChanged ]( http://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged%28v=vs.110%29.aspx ) Interface and raise the  __PropertyChanged__  event every time a property value changes.

 ##  Binding RadDataEntry to collection from objects